-17.18.
-Under the Terrorist Asset-Freezing Law, together with the Afghanistan (Restrictive Measures) Ordinance, 2011 and the Al Qaida (Restrictive Measures) Ordinance, 2013 (collectively "the Restrictive Ordinances") and the Sanctions Law, it is a criminal offence for the firm to fail to disclose to the Policy and Resources Committee any knowledge or suspicion it may have that a customer or potential customer is a designated person or has committed any of the offences set out in the Terrorist Asset-Freezing Law or the Restrictive Ordinances Sanctions Law.
+18. Under the Terrorist Asset-Freezing Law and the Sanctions Law, it is a criminal offence for the firm to fail to disclose to the Policy and Resources Committee any knowledge or suspicion it may have that a customer or potential customer is a designated person or has committed any of the offences set out in the Terrorist Asset-Freezing Law or the Sanctions Law.
 This requirement is in addition to the reporting obligations in the Disclosure Law and the Terrorism Law.
 A guidance note issued by the Policy and Resources Committee regarding obligations under the Sanctions Law can be found through the following link: